💌 Love Philly? Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

 He and Karikó met over their department’s copy machine, per Wired, where they realized their shared interests and started working together.
 It took seven years, but the pair eventually figured out how to make mRNA therapy work.

 In 2005, Karikó and Weissman published their groundbreaking study.
 The University of Pennsylvania licensed the technology and patented it.
 (Researchers’ patents are often held by the institutions where they work.)

 Karikó stayed on at Penn for eight years, but was never reinstated her to the tenure track position she held before she was demoted.

 “We are grateful for Dr. Karikó’s important contributions both during her time at Penn,” said university spokesperson Maccarthy, “where she continues to hold an appointment as an adjunct associate professor.”
 The school’s promo video about mRNA technology focuses on Weissman, mentioning Karikó only in passing.

-In 2013, she gave up on the Ivy League institution and took a senior VP role at BioNTech, a pharma firm valued at almost $20 million.
+In 2013, she gave up on the Ivy League institution and took a senior VP role at BioNTech, a pharma firm valued at almost $28 billion as of spring 2021.
 The company partnered with Pfizer to make the first COVID vaccine, with Karikó working as a key player.

 She herself was vaccinated last week — at Penn.